Counselor in Training (CIT) Fieldwork

 CIT Fieldwork is an opportunity for teens that have successfully completed CIT training to use their leadership skills while working with J-Camp staff.

-They assist staff with games, arts and crafts, and camp songs in J-Camp.
+They assist staff with games, arts and crafts, and camp songs.
 CITs are evaluated by staff at the end of the week.
 Specific camp placements depend on CIT skill sets and camp availability.
 Additional waivers may apply depending upon the CIT’s camp placement.

 *CITs can receive a letter demonstrating their 35 hours of community service for each week of fieldwork that they complete.